 We all write at work, even those of us who aren’t professional B2B content writers.
 You might be drafting monthly reports, crafting a weekly memo, or sending out scores of emails every day.
 Whatever you’re writing, your goal is to communicate well.

-These strategies will help you improve your writing.
+These strategies will help you write better at work.
 You can implement them today, and they’re completely free.
 You don’t have to hire a ghostwriter or download any fancy writing apps.
 All you need is a blank document in your word processor of choice.

 Professional writers, no matter how good they are or how long they’ve been writing, always write multiple drafts, because “the first draft of anything is shit.”
 (If this language offends you, please file your complaint with Ernest Hemingway.)
 So professional writers don’t try to write anything perfectly the first time.